joyent/node-camp/hexes/README.markdown

 This is a simple game that uses a remote nodejs server to sync up piece movements between all players.

+Before you can run this, you need connect, and socket.io libraries installed.

+Install node + npm, and then install the deps with:

+    npm install connect socket.io

 To start the server simply type the following in this folder:

     node server.js